 1. Pay in full online now OR pay in full by sending a check (no processing fee on the check)

-Option 1 – Student/Artist Rate: I live the life a student/artist/yoga teacher, but what I really need right now in my life is this yoga retreat and I can only really afford to go at this reduced price.
+Option 1 – Just gettin’ by (only 5 spots left at this price): I am just scraping by, but what I really need right now in my life is this yoga retreat and I can only really afford to go at this reduced price.